 I spent a total of thirty (30) years, two (2) months and twenty (20) days in military service to the United States.
-I began my Navy career as a Seaman Recruit when I entered the service in October 1977.
+I began my Navy career as a Seaman Recruit when I entered the service in May 1977.
 In April 1988, then a Chief Missile Technician, I was commissioned an Ensign, Limited Duty Officer (Submarine Ordnance).
-From Chief to Ensign seemed a fall of epic proportions, but the climb up the ranks again was both challenging and rewarding.
+From Chief Petty Officer to Ensign seemed a fall of epic proportions, but the climb up the ranks again was both challenging and rewarding.

 I was privileged to be called a crew member and "shipmate" on USS FRANK CABLE (AS 40), USS NEW YORK CITY (SSN 696), USS SIMON LAKE (AS 33), USS VON STEUBEN (SSBN 632), USS DANIEL BOONE (SSBN 629) and USS JAMES K. POLK (SSBN 645).
 For more information on these magnificent ships, see the links in the Chain Locker.